 Exceptional circumstances criteria

-To be able to make an effective claim for PLP as a PPL claimant, the person must have become the primary carer of the child before the child's first birthday or before the first anniversary of the day of placement of the child for adoption.
+• the person became the primary carer of the child before the child's first birthday or before the first anniversary of the day of placement of the child for adoption, and

-• the birth mother or the adoptive parents, must be incapable of caring for the child (1.1.I.05) and be expected to remain so for at least 26 weeks, or
+• the birth mother or the adoptive parents or parents (as the case requires), are incapable of caring for the child (1.1.I.05) and are expected to remain so for a continuous period of at least 26 weeks, or

 • Centrelink is satisfied on reasonable grounds that